adap/flower/doc/source/creating-new-communication-round.rst

 Serialization and Deserialization Functions
 --------------------------------------------
-Our next step is to add functions to serialize and deserialize Python datatypes to our defined RPC message types.
+Our next step is to add functions to serialize and deserialize Python datatypes to or from our defined RPC message types.
 You should add these functions in :code:`serde.py`:

 The four functions:
 .. code-block:: python